UncleSocks/CyBlog/cyblog/content/posts/hipaa.md

 ## Business Associates

-Business Associates (BA) are essentially third-party service providers of covered entities that use or disclose identifiable PHI as part of their function, service, or activity.
-As a result, the Privacy Rule requires the covered entities to obtain a written **Business Associate Contract** containing satisfactory assurances in appropriately safeguarding the PHI the BA receives or creates on behalf of the covered entity [`2`].
+Business Associates (BA) are essentially third-party service providers of covered entities that use or disclose identifiable PHI as part of their function, service, or activity [`18`].
+Under the Security Rule and Privacy Rule of HIPAA, covered entities are required to obtain written **Business Associate Agreements** (BAA) or contracts that provides satisfactory assurance that the BA will appropriately safeguard the PHI.
+This post will expand on the BAA under the Security Rule and Privacy Rule sections.

-The HHS has a [`Model Business Associate Agreement`](https://www.hhs.gov/sites/default/files/model-business-associate-agreement.pdf) that can be used by covered entities as a contract template [`18`].

-### Business Associate Contract

-The Business Associate Contract must contain elements specified in 45 CFR § 164.314(b)(2)(i):
-- “Implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the electronic protected health information that it creates, receives, maintains, or transmits on behalf of the covered entity…;”

 # References